vh94/microtubule/README.md

       tubulin <: AbstractAgent <: Any

-see file agent.jl
+see `agent.jl`

 ### Model Initialisation

-Model intialisation is done by running the init.jl script to load the initialize() function
+Model intialisation is done by running the `init.jl` script to load the initialize() function

-The Output of the initialize function is an populated model at timestep zero T = 0 :
+The Output of the initialize function is the model at timestep zero T = 0 :

 ### Model